-Before you go any further, you should first find out if your former spouse/partner has any assets that you can go after in order to get the money he or she owes you.
+Before you go any further, you should first find out if your ex-spouse has any assets that you can go after in order to get the money he or she owes you.
 You may already know this information, especially if the final divorce judgment was recent.

 If the debtor does not show up at the hearing, the court may issue a bench warrant for his or her arrest.
 If the debtor shows up, you will have the chance to ask him or her questions about where he or she works and what bank accounts, property, belongings, stocks, or any other assets the debtor may have.

 Once you know what assets the debtor has, you can take the necessary steps to try to collect from those assets.

 You have the right to collect up to 25 percent of the amount over the federal minimum wage that he or she earns.
 The Earnings Withholding Order has instructions on the back for the employer explaining how much money to garnish (take) from the debtor’s wages.

 You can get a levy on the debtor’s bank account.
 You will need to know the branch where the account is kept, and, usually, you also have to know the account number.

 If he or she does file this claim of exemption, you have the right to oppose it.
-The court may have a hearing to decide whether to turn all or some of the money over to you as the creditor or let your former spouse/partner (the judgment debtor) keep it.
+The court may have a hearing to decide whether to turn all or some of the money over to you as the creditor or let your ex-spouse (the judgment debtor) keep it.

 You can have the sheriff take the debtor’s personal property and sell it at public auction to pay the debt.
 But, often, the cost of doing this is more than the value of the property, so make sure that the property you want the sheriff to take and sell will be worth all the effort and money.

 But if you decide you would like to do this, the car is sold at auction.
-Before you get paid, the sheriff’s fees will be paid, and your former spouse/partner is entitled to $2,300 of the proceeds of the sale (paid to him or her or to a lienholder if there is a loan on the car).
+Before you get paid, the sheriff’s fees will be paid, and your former spouse is entitled to $2,300 of the proceeds of the sale (paid to him or her or to a lienholder if there is a loan on the car).